 - (CE25/ST5): Capacity for the selection of antennas, transmission equipment and systems, guided and unguided wave propagation, by electromagnetic, radiofrequency or optical means and the corresponding radioelectric space management and frequency assignment.

-- (CE26/ST6): Ability to analyze, encode, process and transmit multimedia information using analog and digital signal routing techniques.
+- (CE26/ST6): Ability to analyse, encode, process and transmit multimedia information using analog and digital signal routing techniques.

 Telematics Technology (TEL)